2006 Ohio State Buckeyes football team

-Quarterback Troy Smith was the recipient of the school's seventh Heisman Trophy, distinguishing him as the best player in college football.
-Smith received the highest percentage of first-place votes in Heisman voting history.
-He led the Big Ten Conference in passing touchdowns (30), completion percentage (65.3%), and passer efficiency rating (161.9).
+Quarterback Troy Smith won the Heisman Trophy (best player in college football), the Davey O'Brien Award (best quarterback in college football), and the Chicago Tribune Silver Football (best player in Big Ten).
+He received the highest percentage of first-place votes in Heisman voting history to that point.
+He tallied 2,379 passing yards and led the Big Ten in completion percentage (63.9%) and passer efficiency rating (148.9).